alext-sap/lx-collabo/docs/en/template/00_instructions.md

 ![reply](./images/comments_pane.jpg)

-Be sure to subscribe to the template by clicking the settings icon in the **Comments** pane and selecting **Subscribe to Guide** so you will be notified of our reply.
+Be sure to subscribe to the template by clicking the settings icon in the **Comments** pane and selecting **Subscribe to Guide** so you will be notified of our reply by email.
 You can choose the frequency of notification as well.

 ![subscribe](./images/subscribe.jpg)